Adeife25/penguin/README.md

 This project features a cute animated penguin built with HTML and CSS.
-It's a fun and creative way to practice positioning, shapes, and basic animation using pure code—no images involved!
+It's a fun and creative way to practice positioning, shapes, and basic animation using pure code—no images involved

 📄 Project Description
 The Penguin project includes: